-- □ Most classes are directly in the global namespace.
-New code is generally introduced in the "osfi" namespace, or children of it. - □ Types in E2E-ICD are mapped to their reasonable equivalents: INTEGER to int, FLOAT to double, BOOLEAN to bool and the STRING, FILE and FOLDER types to std::string.
-In future versions, it is possible that the arithmetic types will be mapped to a different type (e.g. std::int32_t). - □ TIME values are mapped to osfi::confm::TimeValue. - □ 1-D "list" types are generally mapped to std::vector<T> except in the CLP class.
-Matrices (described in the general API as "lists of lists") are represented by a custom DynamicArray<T> class wrapping a vector of vectors. - □ Access to ARRAY-typed parameters is twofold, implementing both the "getRootNode" and the "getArrayValue" approaches described in §4.2.3.4.
+- TIME values are mapped to osfi::confm::TimeValue. - I-D "list" types are generally mapped to std::vector<T> except in the CLP class.
+Matrices (described in the general API as "lists of lists") are represented by a custom DynamicArray<T> class wrapping a vector of vectors. - Access to ARRAY-typed parameters is twofold, implementing both the "getRootNode" and the eqetArrayValue" approaches described in §4.2.3.4.
 The latter is implemented as getVectorT functions that take the desired slice indices.

-- □ Currently some OSFI headers import the std namespace ("using namespace std;") but this is considered bad form and will be removed in the future.
-Thus, for future compatibility, do not depend on OSFI importing any namespaces. - □ Large objects are frequently returned directly (lists, vectors).
-While the penalty in performance may be reduced by compiler optimizations (RVO, NRVO) and has also recently been ameliorated by move semantics in C++11, user code should consider this fact when making use of such methods. - □ Const correctness of the code is an issue, and it is difficult to effectively utilize const references to OSFI objects.
+- Currently some OSFI headers import the std namespace ("using namespace std;") but this is considered bad form and will be removed in the future.
+Thus, for future compatibility, do not depend on OSFI importing any namespaces. - Large objects are frequently returned directly (lists, vectors).
+While the penalty in performance may be reduced by compiler optimizations (RVO, NRVO) and has also recently been ameliorated by move semantics in C++11, user code should consider this fact when making use of such methods. - Const correctness of the code is an issue, and it is difficult to effectively utilize const references to OSFI objects.
 This is likely to be improved in the future.

 The CLP module API is provided by header CLP/CLP.h.
 The implementation takes the form of a single class "CLP" which parses command line arguments as passed.
 No global state is stored and thus multiple instances can coexist.
-Furthermore, all parsing is done by the constructor, and accessor functions only return copies of stored data.
+Furthermore, all parsing is done by the constructor, and accessor functions only return copies of stored data